roxiness/v3.routify.dev/src/routes/blog/routify-3-release-candidate.md

 - **localStorage**: Storing URLs in localStorage allows for preserving the user's navigation state across sessions, enhancing user experience in long-lived applications.

 #### `urlRewrites`: Beyond Standard Framework Limitations
 In Routify 3, `urlRewrite` empowers developers to go beyond hardcoded framework options, offering the freedom to create bespoke logic for critical features like i18n, hash-based navigation, and dynamic basepaths.
-This advanced flexibility facilitates tailored URL structuring, enabling custom, efficient routing solutions that adapt perfectly to the unique demands of your project.
+This added flexibility facilitates custom URL structures that adapt perfectly to the unique demands of your project.

 <div class="media">
     <div class="video-container">